 Before we answer this question, let’s take a look at the difference between a roadmap and a portfolio plan.

-If you have to juggle competing goals, align multiple stakeholders, manage dependencies, track progress, and/or adjust product roadmaps from time to time, you need more than just a Roadmap Tool.
+If you have to juggle competing goals, align multiple stakeholders, manage dependencies, track progress, and/or adjust product roadmaps from time to time, you need more than just a roadmap tool.

 You need a Product Portfolio Management (PPM) tool – A PPM tool covers the full workflow of building products, the backbone for effective product operations.

-- Functional focus – defines the HOW
+- Functionally focused activities – define the HOW

 First, some definitions: